KDE/digikam-doc/image_editor/transform_tools.rst

     After rotating the image, you often find that things are better but not quite perfect.
 One solution is to rotate a bit more, but there is a disadvantage to that approach.
 Each time you rotate an image, because the rotated pixels don't line up precisely with the original pixels, the image inevitably gets blurred a little bit.
 For a single rotation, the amount of blurring is quite small, but two rotations cause twice as much blurring as one, and there is no reason to blur things more than you have to.
 Sure, the guide tool available in the Free Rotation preview can help you to apply correctly at the first time an angle adjustment to an image.

 .. figure:: images/editor_free_rotation.webp
+    :alt:
+    :align: center

+    The digiKam Image Editor Free Rotation Tool

 After you have rotated an image, there will be unpleasant triangular "holes" at the corners.
 One way to fix them is to crop the image with Transform --> Crop Image Editor menu.

 A more elegant way to crop the rotated image is to use the Auto-crop function.
 Choose anyone of the following options from the combo-box to your preference:

-    Widest area This option crops the rotated image to the widest possible (width) rectangular section.
+    - Widest area This option crops the rotated image to the widest possible (width) rectangular section.

-    Largest area This options crops the rotated image to the biggest surface.
+    - Largest area This options crops the rotated image to the biggest surface.

 Hold the mouse over the combo-box and scroll with the wheel between the two possibilities.